Rancho Los Tularcitos

 Rancho Los Tularcitos was a 4394 acre Spanish land concession in present day Santa Clara County, California given in 1821 to José Loreto Higuera by the last Spanish governor of Alta California, Pablo Vicente de Solá.
 The land grant was confirmed by Mexican Governor Juan Alvarado in 1839.
 The name means "place of the little Tule thickets".
-The rancho, in what is today central and northern Milpitas, extended from the confluence of Calera and Pennitencia creeks in the northwest to a large live oak tree that marked its southeastern corner.
+The rancho, in what is today central and northern Milpitas, extended from the confluence of Calera and Penitencia Creeks in the northwest to a large live oak tree that marked its southeastern corner.
 South of Rancho Los Tularcitos was the land of the Pueblo of San José.

 History

 Ygnacio Anastacio Higuera (1753–1805) came to California with the De Anza Expedition of 1776.
 Along the way, Ygnacio Higuera married Maria Micaela Bojorquez (1762–1794).
 Ygnacio Higuera was a soldier at the Presidio of San Francisco.
 He moved to the Pueblo of San José, and was killed in 1805.
 Ygnacio's son, Jose Loreto Higuera (1778–1845), married Maria Pilar Sanchez (1778–1811) in 1794.
 After she died, José Higuera married Ramona Bernal (1794–1831) in 1813.